-The trade-off that comes with the Kaz is that it doesn't oscillate at all.
-When on a table, you can simply push the whole thing to turn it, but once its been wall mounted, your only option for changing angles (besides the vertical pivot) is to remove the entire thing and remount it 180° in the opposite direction.
-It's also not particularly quiet, even among small tabletop competitors, though it isn't the loudest either.
+Unfortuntaely, the Honeywell Kaz doesn't oscillate.
+When on a table, you can simply turn the whole unit, but once it's been wall-mounted, your only option for changing angles (besides the vertical pivot) is to remove the entire thing and remount it 180° in the opposite direction.
+It's also not particularly quiet, even among small tabletop competitors, though it's not the loudest either.
 This noise, however, translates into a pretty impressive amount of air for how compact this device is.
-For a small, tabletop option that costs less than you might expect, we find there's a lot to love about this little unit from Honeywell.
+For a small tabletop option that costs less than you might expect, we find there's a lot to love about this little unit from Honeywell.

 If you want all the bells and whistles, try the tower-style hOmeLabs 40" Portable.
 All three speeds offer plenty of power, so you can feel this fan from across your home office without having to set it right next to you.
-It features numerous thoughtful details that make it convenient and easy to love.
-The display automatically shuts off after 30 seconds (great for bedroom use), and it remembers your last-used settings when you turn it back on again.
-Its settings-change beep is lower and less obnoxious than most, and the remote can be stored right on top via a magnet.
+There are numerous thoughtful and convenient features — for example, the display automatically shuts off after 30 seconds (great for bedroom use), and it remembers your last-used settings each time you power it on.
+Its settings-change beeps are quieter and less obnoxious than most, and the remote stores right on top via a magnet.
 On every speed, this tower sounds like a background breeze, lacking the mechanical hum or chopping whir that many others emit.
 And unlike most oscillating towers, the hOmeLabs 40" actually rotates inside a stable base, making it one of the sturdiest towers we tested.

-While the hOmeLabs 40" is a bit on the larger side of towers we tested, both in height and girth, its shiny black exterior help it to be less imposing and look classy in just about every space.
-It's also a bit on the louder side, but we don't mind it nearly as much as most others because it sounds like the wind.
+The hOmeLabs 40" is a bit larger in both height and girth than other towers we tested.
+However, its shiny black exterior looks classy in just about every space.
+It's a bit on the louder side, but we don't mind it nearly as much as most others because it sounds like the wind.
 It puts out more power than most other towers but lacks the subtleties of any lower speeds that might balance out this extra intensity.
 When it comes to a corner-fitting tower, however, this one is our favorite option.

 We have only minor complaints about the Bionaire.
 First, it only fits in windows ranging from 24" to 37".
 If your window is wider, you can purchase additional extensions, but narrower windows are out of luck.
 We're also not stoked that its remote seems to only work within a small, 15-foot radius.
 But at the end of the day, this window model is relatively quiet and impressively handy.

-The Vornado 683 Medium is a unique pedestal that isn't quite like any other we tested.
+The Vornado 683 Medium is a unique pedestal that's unlike any other we tested.
 It's an air circulator, meant to sit discreetly in a corner and mix the air in your space.
 To accomplish this task, it packs a lot of power, working excellently even in larger rooms.
-Its 5-legged base helps it fit into spaces more easily than a solid stand, and its head is adjustable by an impressive 90°, pointing nearly straight up if you so desire.
+Its 5-legged base allows it to be finagled into tight spaces more easily than a solid stand, and its head is adjustable by an impressive 90°, pointing nearly straight up if you so desire.
 Its short stature and small footprint are augmented by the cord emerging from underneath the stand's base, eliminating the awkward cord dangle of so many other pedestals.

-If you're tired of reading about endless features, modes, and settings, you'll appreciate the simple 3-speed knob of the Vornado 683.
+If you're tired of hearing about endless features, modes, and settings, you'll appreciate the simple 3-speed knob of the Vornado 683.
 It lacks any other frills — not even a remote — and doesn't oscillate.
-While its short 38" height may not reach across the top of your bed, it does help it fit snugly into small nooks, providing air circulation rather than a direct breeze.
-Overall, this Vornado stands out from the rest of the pedestal-style models we tested, effectively ventilating spaces while taking up less room than most.Dimensions: 19" base, 12" wide head, 32.5" (shortest)/38" (tallest)
+While its short 38" height may not reach across the top of your bed, it fits snugly into small nooks, providing air circulation rather than a direct breeze.
+Overall, this fan stands out from the other pedestal-style models we tested for providing adequate ventilation while taking up less room than most others.

 Modes & Features: 2 modes (Intake, Exhaust), can close the window behind it